 With four other children at home, the woman decided her to terminate the 11-week pregnancy.
 It was not a decision she made lightly, but it was a decision that made the most sense.
 Sister Margaret McBride agreed.
 The only obstacle is that St. Joseph's hospital is Catholic and the official church position would be to let both the mother and child die.

 But an exception in the Catholic Church's ethical guidelines for health care providers gave the hospital some room around the dilemma.
 In certain medical situations, Directive 47 allows certain procedures to save the mother even if it means aborting the fetus.
-Sister Margaret consulted with the woman, her family, her doctors and the hospital's ethics committee before making
+Sister Margaret consulted with the woman, her family, her doctors and the hospital's ethics committee before making her decision to grant the woman an abortion.

 When Bishop Thomas J. Olmsted of the Roman Catholic Diocese of Phoenix, heard that Sister McBride had granted permission for an abortion, he automatically excommunicated her despite the provision of Directive 47.